Computer-Based Exam Information

 Time Between Exams

 We are committed to maintaining the rigor of the exam and the candidate experience.
 Beginning in 2021, every candidate who does not pass their exam will have to wait a minimum of six months to retake it.
 For example, a Level I candidate who takes the February 2021 administration and does not pass may not sit again until the August administration.
 Or, a Level II candidate who passes the exam during the August administration will not be able to sit for Level III until the May 2022 administration.
-We have created a diagram to help candidates plot their journey through the exams based on level and exam dates.

 Scheduling Your Exam